isabella232/journeys.en/help/using/building-journeys/wait-activity.md

 1. In the **[!UICONTROL Amount of time]** field, define the number of hours to consider to optimize email sending.
 1. In the **[!UICONTROL Optimization type]** field, choose if the optimization should increase clicks or opens.
-1. In the **Default time** field, define the default time to wait if the predictive send time score is not available.
+1. In the **[!UICONTROL Default time]** field, define the default time to wait if the predictive send time score is not available.

     >[!NOTE]
     >